 glo debuted in Atlanta with rapt, a large-scale installation on the campus of the High Museum. glo is a 2013 Robert Rauschenberg Foundation SEED Grant recpient, for their fearless, innovative, pattern-breaking body of work.
 In December 2012, Stallings and glo made their international art fair debut at Art Basel: Miami, with Livers: REMIX, a 3-hour physical exhibition. glo’s physical installations include Liquid Culture, at Sol LeWitt’s 54 Columns with The Atlanta Opera; Bloom, inaugural commission of Flux Projects, and search for the exceptional in Historic Maddox Pool, and with underwater filming by filmmaker Micah Stansell.

-glo‘s permanent home is a 120-year old factory space, Goodson Yard, at the Goat Farm Arts Center.
-In 2012, glo and the Goat Farm created Tanz Farm: a performance anthology, as a place-making initiative, and to further establish Goodson Yard as an international destination that appreciates work from different approaches and practices, in contemporary performance.
-Now in its second year, the artists roster includes choregraphers Pierre Rigal, zoe/juniper, Niv Sheinfeld and Oren Laor, Sidra Bell, and Amanda K. Miller.
+glo‘s permanent home is a 114-year old factory space, Goodson Yard, at the Goat Farm Arts Center.
+In 2012, Stallings collaborated with Real Estate developer Anthony Harper and The Goat Farm Arts Center Farm for the launch of Tanz Farm: a performance anthology, a place-making initiative to establish Goodson Yard as an international destination that appreciates work from different approaches and practices, in contemporary performance.

 glo’s artistic force remains rooted in the original vision of its founders: an artist-driven platform, who vitality is defined by its uncommon appetite for making spaces outside traditional venues into destinations for radical, celebrated contemporary art.